wp-plugins/fancyflickr/readme.txt

 3. The FancyFlickr options page

 == Changelog ==

+= 1.0 =
+* Rewrite helper to use `wp_http_request` instead of curl
+* Use more reliable plugin URL incase it's installed in a non-standard place
+* Use WordPress's jQuery instead of Google's
+* Cache results in WP_Object_Cache
+* Upate prettyPhoto

 = 0.3.2 =
 * Add defaults for the new options so they don't break anything.